 Be it a noisy public train or a loud plane taking off, earplugs are fantastic for helping you manage noise levels to a comfortable level when you’re out in public.

-Earplugs are small, easy to carry around, and you can take them out whenever they’re needed.
+Earplugs are small and easy to carry around, and you can take them out whenever they’re needed.
 This makes them the perfect travel companion for when you’re exposed to loud noises during a commute to work.
 If you’re a frequent flyer, earplugs for flying are little lifesavers!

 A common concern for swimmers is the swimmer’s ear, an infection that occurs when water is trapped in the ears.
 Typically, swimmers will use an ear dryer to get rid of the water after swimming, but they can also wear earplugs.